neema20/SimplyU/Common/Themes/README.md

 There is a .7z file containing all of the Themes.

-These files (audio) are from their original creators; I take no credit whatsoever!
+These files (audio/images) are from their original creators; I take no credit whatsoever!

 They're as follows:

-* Ryuko Matoi Theme (Ryuko)
+* Ryuko Matoi Theme (Ryuko) - Finished
-* Satsuki Theme
+* Satsuki Theme (Satsuki) - Finished
-* Uzu Theme  - Not finsished
+* Uzu Theme  - Almost finished
-* Aikuro Theme - Not finsished
+* Aikuro Theme - Almost finished
-* Nonon Theme - Not finsished
+* Nonon Theme - Almost finished
-* Ragyo Theme - Not finsished
+* Ragyo Theme - Almost finished
-* Sonic Theme - For testing
+* Sonic Theme - Not finished
+* RWBY Theme - Finished
+* Rock Edition Theme - Finished
 * Material Brown Theme - For testing
 * Test theme - For testing

 **NOTE:** as of 0.8.0 Beta, the Theme parser is **NOT** finished!
-By at least 0.8.2 or 0.9.0, the theme parser will be completed; as well as the Updater and RedNAND Setup.
+By at least 0.8.2 or 0.9.0, the theme parser will be completed; as well as the Updater and RedNAND Setup (Hopefully).

 ##How to:

-You will need to create a folder, with two sub-folders; "audio" & "img."
+You will need to create a folder, with two sub-folders: "audio" & "img."
 These folders will contain any and all resources.
 There should also be two .ini files; "color.ini" & "theme.ini," these files will contain information about the theme.